mos-nas/mos-releases/README.md

 - **Network:** Ethernet or compatible network interface

 These requirements ensure stable operation of containerized workloads, virtualization features, and storage services.

 ---

+## TODO

+MOS is at the very beginning of its journey.

+There are **a lot of things left to do**, including missing features, improvements, refactoring, and documentation.
+While the project is still evolving, **breaking changes are intentionally avoided whenever possible** in order to maintain stability for early users.

+If you are interested in contributing or experimenting with MOS at an early stage, feedback and contributions are highly appreciated.

+---